Toggling two monitors with a single port KVM Switch

 chmod +x /usr/local/bin/ddcswitch

-In it's default form, the script logs a lot of information to /tmp/ddcswitch
+In it's default form, the script logs a lot of information to /tmp/ddcswitch.

 If it doesn't work right away, look to this file for clues.